EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/benefits.md

 # Benefits of Ops Run It

-We've split Ops Run It benefits into realised versus unrealised benefits, i.e. actual versus on paper benefits.
+We've split Ops Run It benefits into realised versus unrealised benefits, i.e. actual versus on paper.
 In our experience, many of the theoretical benefits of a central operations team simply don't happen for digital services.

 ## Realised